-- The options open to examiners in determining the result of the examination are as follows: - 55.1 If the thesis meets the criteria set out in these regulations and the candidate satisfies the examiners in the examination, they will recommend that the candidate should be awarded the degree of MPhil. - 55.2 If the thesis otherwise meets the criteria but requires minor amendments and the candidate satisfies the examiners in the examination, they may require the candidate, within three months, to make amendments they specify.
-The student must submit the amended thesis to the examiners or one of their number nominated by them for confirmation that the amendments are satisfactory. - 55.3 If the thesis, though inadequate, seems of sufficient merit to justify such action, the examiners may allow the candidate to represent the thesis in a revised form within 12 months.
-In such circumstances, the examiners will normally indicate the length of time they consider the candidate will need to complete the revision.
+- 45 The options open to examiners in determining the result of the examination are as follows: - 45.1 If the thesis meets the criteria set out in these regulations and the candidate satisfies the examiners in the examination, they will recommend that the candidate should be awarded the degree of MPhil.
+The thesis may contain minor errors deemed by the examiners to have no academic impact. - 45.2 If the thesis otherwise meets the criteria but requires minor amendments and the candidate satisfies the examiners in the examination, they may require him/her to make amendments they specify.
+The examiners shall indicate the length of time permitted to the candidate to make the required amendments, which shall not be longer than three months.
+The candidate must submit the amended thesis to both examiners or one of their number nominated by the examiners for confirmation that the amendments are satisfactory. - 45.3 If the thesis, though inadequate, seems of sufficient merit to justify such action, the examiners may allow the candidate to re-present it in a revised form.
+In such circumstances, they will indicate the length of time they consider he/she will need to complete the revisions, which shall be between three and twelve months.
 Examiners may not, however, make such a decision without having submitted the candidate to an oral examination.
-The examiners may at their discretion exempt from a further oral examination a candidate who has been permitted to re-present a thesis in a revised form under this regulation.

-- 55.4 If the thesis meets the criteria but the candidate fails to satisfy the examiners at the oral examination, the examiners may allow the candidate to re-present the same thesis, and undergo a further oral examination within a period specified by them not exceeding 12 months. - The examiners may determine that the candidate has not satisfied them in the examination for the MPhil degree.
-They will not, however, save in very exceptional circumstances, make such a decision without having submitted the candidate to an oral examination. - 56 A candidate who fails to satisfy the examiners under regulations 54.6 or 55.5 will not be allowed to submit again any thesis on a similar topic. - 57 Re-entry for re-presentation of a referred thesis is made on the normal examination entry form.
-A re-entry fee will be charged.
+The examiners may at their discretion exempt the candidate from a further oral examination.
+On resubmission of a thesis under this regulation, examiners must reach a final decision according to regulations 45.1, 45.2, 45.4, or 45.5. - 45.4 If the thesis meets the criteria but the candidate fails to satisfy the examiners at the oral examination, they may allow him/her to re-present the same thesis, and undergo a further oral examination within a period specified by them not exceeding 12 months. - 45.5 The examiners may determine that the candidate has not satisfied them in the examination for the MPhil degree.
+They will not, however, save in very exceptional circumstances, make such a decision without having submitted the candidate to an oral examination. - 46 A candidate who fails to satisfy the examiners under regulations 44.6 or 45.5 will not be allowed to submit again any thesis on a similar topic. - 47 Re-entry for re-presentation of a referred thesis is made on the normal examination entry form.

-Notification of results of MPhil and PhD examinations
+Notification of award of MPhil and PhD

-- After the Research Degrees Subcommittee has ratified the examiners' decision, the Academic Registrar will notify the candidate of the result.
-The degree will not be awarded until the candidate has delivered one copy of the successful thesis, bound in accordance with the School's instructions, to the Academic Registrar. - 59 The Academic Registrar will send a certificate to each candidate who has been awarded a degree.
-It will bear the names of the candidate in the form in which they appear in the School's records at the date of issue. - Where the authorities of the School or of the University notify the Academic Registrar that the student has not settled or made acceptable arrangements to settle any account outstanding, the Academic Registrar will withhold certification until the same authority certifies that the student has made payment in full. - 61 The Academic Registrar may withhold the result of the examination for any student who is the subject of investigation under the School's disciplinary procedures.
+- 48 After the examiners have confirmed their decision, the Research Degrees Unit will notify the candidate of the result.
+The degree will not be awarded until the candidate has delivered one copy of the successful thesis, in accordance with the School's instructions, to the Research Degrees Unit. - 49 The Research Degrees Unit will send a certificate to each candidate who has been awarded a degree.
+It will bear the names of the candidate in the form in which they appear in the School's records at the date of issue. - 50 Where the authorities of the School or of the University notify the Academic Registrar that the student has not settled or made acceptable arrangements to settle any account outstanding, the Academic Registrar will withhold certification until the same authority certifies that the student has made payment in full. - 51 The Academic Registrar may withhold the result of the examination for any student who is the subject of investigation under the School's disciplinary or other procedures.